archatomic/chromafish/MINECRAFT_SERVERS.md

 You are now free to connect to the server.
 [If the server times out when you attempt to connect, wait 2 minutes and try again.](#what-does-on-demand-mean)

 ### If you are on XBOX or Switch
-You will require a different method to add / connect the server.
-[Use this guide](https://apexminecrafthosting.com/how-to-join-a-bedrock-edition-server-on-xbox-switch/) to connect to [BedrockConnect](https://github.com/Pugmatt/BedrockConnect) and you'll add the server in their interface.
+There will be no "Add Server" button for you, but there are still options.
+Use [this guide for xbox](https://www.geyserconnect.net/guide/xbox) or [this guide for switch](https://www.geyserconnect.net/guide/switch) to connect to GeyserConnect and you'll add the server in their interface.

+Make sure you select "Bedrock / Geyser server" when you try to connect.

 ## FAQ
 ### What does "On Demand" mean?